Synagogue of Tomar: Architecture

 The building's whitewashed exterior mimics the architecture of neighboring houses, such that apart from the current Star of David and informational signage, it is not immediately recognizable as a synagogue or other religious building.
 The current north-facing, rectangular main entrance did not exist in the Middle Ages.
 The Gothic pointed arch facing east — toward Jerusalem — used to be the main entrance.
 Inside, the synagogue is a 9.5 m by 8.25 m rectangular hall with three short naves divided by four columns supporting Gothic vaulting.
 The vaults engage into the exterior walls, ending in carved brackets.
 The column capitals bear geometric and vegetal motifs.
 The four columns are thought to symbolize the four matriarchs—Sarah, Rebecca, Leah, and Rachel—while the twelve brackets represent the Twelve Tribes of Israel.

-Excavations in a building beside the synagogue in 1985 revealed remnants of a mikveh (ritual bath).
+Excavations in a building beside the synagogue in 1985 revealed remnants of a mikveh.